malcolli/One-Time-Ruby-Pad/README.md

-# One Time Pass with Ruby
+# One Time Pad with Ruby